 TO THE MEMBERS OF THE

-At its meeting of Thursday, April 29, 1999, the Senate of the Academic Council heard reports and took the following actions:
+At its meeting on Thursday, May 25, 2000, the Senate of the Academic Council heard reports and took the following actions:

 SUSAN W. SCHOFIELD

 Call to Order

 Senate Chair Mark Zoback called the Senate meeting to order at 3:23 p.m. in Room 180 of the Law School.
 There were 32 voting members, 8 ex-officio members, and several guests in attendance.

 The minutes of the May 11, 2000 Senate meeting (SenD#5099) were approved with one correction.

 Zoback welcomed Physics Professor Steve Chu to present a memorial statement in honor of his colleague Arthur Schawlow.
 Breaking with tradition, Chu accompanied his remarks with overheads, noting that "physicists are incapable of talking about anything without a view-graph machine."
 The full text of the memorial resolution (SenD#5087), written by himself and Professors Blas Cabrera and Walter Meyerhof, was included in Senate packets and will be published in the Stanford Report.
 Following the statement, Senators stood for the traditional moment of silence.